ntlinh16/cloudal/examples/configuration/README.md

 In this case, the `config_docker_env_g5k.py` script makes a reservation for nodes then installs Docker container on them.
 You can modify the `config_host()` function in this script to install and configure your own necessary applications.

-## Example 2: Configuring Docker on running hosts on GCP
+## Example 2: Configuring Docker on running hosts on Google Cloud Platform (GCP)
 In this example, we provision some hosts on GCP and then install Docker and configure the environment to ensure that Docker runs on these hosts.

 First, you also have to edit the provisioning config file `provisioning_config_gcp.yaml` with your own requirements.